- Home

 - Government Benefits

-If you have a disability, you may be able to get a Blue Badge, which lets you use certain parking spaces without having to pay.
+If you have a disability, you may be able to get a Blue Badge, which lets you park close to your destination, usually regardless of parking restrictions.

-Here, we explain who can get a Blue Badge and where you can park for free.
+Here, we explain who can get a Blue Badge and where you can park when you have one.

 Who’s eligible for a Blue Badge?